A guide to the 4 UNESCO World Heritage Sites in Albania: Butrint, Europe’s Primeval Beech Forests, the Ohrid Region, and Berat and Gjirokastra.

-Almost all of them are super-easy to get to since they either are literally within main towns or are a popular tourist or day trip destination.
-While some World Heritage Sites in other countries might require some extra planning and effort, you can easily visit all UNESCO sites in Albania on a fun road trip around the country.
+Almost all of them are super-easy to get to since they are either within main towns or are a popular tourist or day trip destination.
+While some World Heritage Sites in other countries might require extra planning and effort, you can easily visit all UNESCO sites in Albania on a fun road trip around the country.

 Historic Centres Of Berat And Gjirokastra

 Both located in southern Albania’s beautiful hills, Berat and Gjirokastra, are two fortified cities that have been inhabited continuously since ancient times.
 They offer a deep insight into the evolution of architecture, art, religion, and culture in this part of Europe.

 Berat is sometimes called “the city of a thousand windows” and is one of Albania’s most incredible architectural gems.
 Visitors can see influences from cultures as varied as the Illyrians, Greeks, Romans, Byzantines, and Ottomans—spanning the city’s entire period of existence.
 Landmark buildings range from mosques and churches to palaces and strongholds.
 There is plenty to see and do, so find yourself a hotel and explore for a few days!

 Gjirokastra lies on the Drino River valley slope and overlooks an ancient landscape dotted with characteristic stone buildings.
 The town’s centerpiece is the 13th-century citadel, surrounded by several turreted houses dating from the 1600s, a typical architectural feature of this area.

 People who enjoy exploring local culture and history will find this to be one of the top UNESCO World Heritage Sites in Albania.
 Additionally, the fact it consists of two separate historic towns gives you an excellent reason for a road trip!